 This plan is written for guests with and without Express Pass access.
 However, to accomplish everything on this list during busy days, we highly recommend that you consider purchasing Express Passes.
 You can learn more in our complete guide.

-It’s important to understand that, for most of the year, it’s simply not possible to do everything in both Islands of Adventure and Universal Studios Florida in a single day.
-So we have selected the fan-favorites for this touring plan.
-However, especially with the opening of The Wizarding World of Harry Potter – Diagon Alley in summer 2014 and Volcano Bay in spring 2017, we strongly recommend that you consider giving your family at least three days (if not four) to experience everything Universal has to offer and a pace that gives you time to have fun too.
-If you can do this, then we have a special 3-day touring plan just for you.
+It’s important to understand that, for most of the year, it’s simply not possible to do everything in both Islands of Adventure and Universal Studios Florida in a single day – so we have selected the fan-favorites for this touring plan.
+However, especially with the opening of The Wizarding World of Harry Potter – Diagon Alley in summer 2014 and Volcano Bay in spring 2017, we strongly recommend that you consider giving your family at least three days (if not four) to experience everything Universal has to offer and at a pace that gives you time to have fun, too.
+If you can do this, then we have a special three-day touring plan just for you.

 Finally, Universal features free resort-wide wifi and an updated mobile app that provides wait times.
 To download the app, follow these links: Android or iOS.
-You can also find published times for Universal’s shows on their website (keep in mind the times are only published approximately two weeks in advance).
+You can also find published times for Universal’s shows on its website (keep in mind the times are only published approximately two weeks in advance).

 For your convenience,

 all attraction links on this page will open in a new window

 We recommend that you get to the turnstiles 45 minutes before the park opens for the best chance to jump-start your touring day.

 Once you get through the turnstiles, be sure to pick up a park guide map.
 Universal’s in-park guide map covers both theme parks, and it includes times for the live shows and many of the character meet-and-greets.